Skip to Content

 Open Codex, Claude Code, OpenClaw, or another local agent tool, then give it a prompt like this:

 This default prompt lets the agent inspect Robin, reason about markets, and ask for approval before it submits a trade.
+The memo instruction makes the agent’s reasoning visible after the trade.

 You can also give the agent your preferences, constraints, or private context: